celiapatricio/celiapatricio/private_projects.md

 ### [2023] Optimal Thermostat Control with Dynamic Programming

-[PRIVATE] Simulates thermostat behavior using dynamic programming to reach a target state (22.0°C) with minimal energy cost.
+Simulates thermostat behavior using dynamic programming to reach a target state (22.0°C) with minimal energy cost.

 Main features: